slagle/traas/README.rst

 Once the nodes are up, the main script that is triggered is::

 	scripts/traas.sh

+The script logs to `tripleo-root/traas.log` in the home directory of the `centos` user.
+This logfile is equivalent to the upstream `console.html` output from a ci job.

 That is a simple wrapper around toci_gate_test.sh.
 The $TOCI_JOBTYPE variable (passed in via a Heat parameter) is what drives which job is executed.
 Since it